Outreach and Education

 Gateway Research Learning Center's Internship Program enables students to obtain practical experience and meet hands-on training requirements necessary to earn their degrees or explore a profession before pursuing it.

 The program is open to graduate and undergraduate students enrolled in an accredited academic institution as well as high school students.
 College students may be enrolled part-time and full-time.

 All students must have a minimum of a 3.0 grade-point average (4.0 scale) to be eligible.
 Positions are competitive as space is limited.
 A minimum of 20 hours per week are required for most positions.
 These positions are unpaid.
 Park housing may be provided but is very limited.

 1) Complete the Student Interest Form (Google form)

 See the links below for more information and required forms.

-For additional opportunities within Gateway NRA please click here
+For additional internship opportunities within Gateway NRA please click here

 Gateway Research Learning Center (GRLC) promotes the sharing of scientific data through the delivery of issue driven conferences and symposia.
 The GRLC has hosted interdisciplinary events and will continue to create opportunities for researchers to speak directly to diverse audiences.
 Conferences are typically full-day events organized either wholly by the GRLC or in partnership with other agencies or institutions.
 Proceedings from prior conferences are available either by visiting the publications page or through the pages listed below.
 News of future conferences and symposia will be announced on this site and through the local media.